-The Milwaukee County Zoo is a serene home to more than 2,100 mammals, birds, fish, amphibians, and reptiles, with 330 species represented.
+The Milwaukee County Zoo is a serene home to more than 2,100 mammals, birds, fish, amphibians, and reptiles, with 314 species represented.
 However, the Zoo has become more than that to visitors.
-It is a site for special events, holiday celebrations, summer concerts, and exhibits — and one of Wisconsin’s top cultural institutions, reaching more than 1.1 million guests in 2022.
+It’s a site for special events, holiday celebrations, summer concerts, and exhibits — and one of Wisconsin’s top cultural institutions, reaching more than 1.13 million guests annually, on average.

 Recognized as one of the country’s finest zoological attractions, the Milwaukee County Zoo serves as a resource to educate, entertain, and inspire.

 The wildness began in 1892 when the Milwaukee County Zoo was a simple miniature mammal and bird display in Milwaukee’s downtown Washington Park.
 By 1902, the Zoo expanded to 23 acres and had acquired a roaring 800 animals.
 Thirty-two years later, the Zoo became an entity of the Milwaukee County Park Commission.
 The arrangement gave the Zoo the resources it needed to grow and prosper.
-The chance to grow surfaced in 1958 when the Zoo moved to its present location on 190 acres of beautiful parkland where currently 330 species of animals reside.
+The chance to grow surfaced in 1958, when the Zoo moved to its present location on 190 acres of beautiful parkland.

 The first decade at the Zoo’s new location saw several developments: The Primate Building, Monkey Island, and Winter Quarters construction.
 In the early 1960s, Grizzly, Polar, and Brown Bear dens were completed, as were the Feline, Pachyderm, Giraffe, Bird, Small Mammals, and Aquarium/Reptile Buildings.
 In the 1970s, the Zoo continued to grow: The Children’s Zoo, Train Shed, and Zoo Hospital were constructed.
 The Gift Shop and Zoo Pride, the Zoological Society’s volunteer group, also were established during this decade of expansion.

-Since 1976 the Milwaukee County Zoo has maintained its accreditation in the Association of Zoos and Aquariums (AZA).
-The Zoo continues its involvement in the propagation and conservation of endangered species and is currently engaged in several significant breeding programs, including Humboldt penguins.
-Humboldt penguins are listed as a Vulnerable species, with wild populations at risk for extinction.
+Since 1976, the Milwaukee County Zoo has maintained accreditation in the Association of Zoos and Aquariums (AZA).
+The Zoo continues its involvement in the propagation and conservation of endangered species and is currently engaged in several significant breeding programs.

 In 2021, Amos Morris started his tenure as the Zoo’s new director.
 Morris has an extensive career in the animal profession, working at seven different zoos in various roles including zookeeper, curator, and director.

-A 149-member, full-time staff provides the necessary support to maintain a high-quality park, while continually developing innovative ways to help the Zoo reach and maintain attendance and revenue goals.
+A 154-member, full-time staff provides the necessary support to maintain a high-quality park, while continually developing innovative ways to help the Zoo reach and maintain attendance and revenue goals.